 Psychologists are concerned with advancing knowledge of behavior and experience.
-The mission of the Psychology Department is to teach you how to think like a psychologist.
+The mission of the Department of Psychological Sciences is to teach you how to think like a psychologist.
 To accomplish this, we have identified five goals that we focus on throughout our curriculum:

 1. Knowledge Base of Psychology: To demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, interdisciplinary connections, and historical roots of psychology.